How to Write an Engaging On Hold Message Script

 Hold messages can help you keep your callers engaged and decrease the likelihood of dropped calls.

-With the right script, tone and voice, and background music, you can turn an obnoxious and annoying on-hold service into an engaging and informative one.
-Here are some easy guidelines to follow for writing a compelling script, as well as on hold script examples to ensure you're on the right track.
+With the right script, tone and voice, and background music, you can turn an annoying on-hold service into an engaging and informative one.
+Here are some easy guidelines to follow for writing a compelling script, as well as on-hold script examples to ensure you're on the right track:

 - "Thank you for contacting XYZ Auto Repair, America's most dependable auto repair shop for more than two decades.”

-- "Thank you for contacting XYZ Auto Repair, winner of the National Auto Repair Awards for three years in a row.”
+- "Thank you for contacting Maggie’s Dog Grooming, winner of the Dog Lover’s Award in Pittsburgh for three years in a row.”

 Inform callers on your services, but don't be overly sales-y.
 When people are on hold, they’re likely already feeling impatient and are more likely to become irritated if they believe they are being sold something.
 Try these formulas for advertising your services without it sounding like a sales pitch:

 - "Are you a member of our customer loyalty program?
-If you aren't already, speak with one of our representatives about how you can begin saving money by signing up with XYZ Auto Repair."
+If you aren't already, speak with one of our representatives about how you can begin saving money by signing up."

-- "By introducing clients to XYZ, you can save money on your next visit.
+- "By introducing your friends and family to Smith’s Grill, you can save money on your next visit.
 Ask about our referral incentives program for customers."

 Reassurances